lordoffreaks/automation-engineer/README.md

 # Automation Engineer test

-- Find the App and swagger definition in https://automation-engineer-test.herokuapp.com/
+- Find the App in https://automation-engineer-test.herokuapp.com/
+- Find the Swagger file in https://automation-engineer-test.herokuapp.com/api-docs

 ## First of all